rcowham/p4benchmark/README.md

 See the Docker Compose and Dockerfiles for an example of how the SDP is setup.

-There is also a set of Terraform files which can be used to automate the whole process in AWS (Azure to come!)
+There is also a set of Terraform files which can be used to automate the whole process in AWS (Azure to come!) **Note these are not necessarily up-to-date**

 # Simple Setup - Docker Compose

 There is a Dockerfile and related docker-compose.yml which show how to install a benchmark driver server, a single (commit) server, and run the benchmark with 2 client machines.

-It is based onRocky Linux 9 container (with systemd support) and does full installation and runs the tests.
+It is based on Rocky Linux 9 container (with systemd support) and does full installation and runs the tests.

     docker-compose build
     or